Detecting Cloud-Based Phishing Attacks by Combining Deep Learning Models: Design

 We use the triplet network model architecture from the original VisualPhishNet study~\cite{visualphishnet}.
 The model uses a VGG16 network~\cite{Simonyan2015VeryDC} with the top fully connected layers replaced by a new convolution layer with 512 filters of size 5$\times$5 and ReLU activation.
 The final layer is a global max pooling layer.
 The VGG16 layers are initialized with ImageNet~\cite{Simonyan2015VeryDC} weights and the new layer is initialized with He-normal weights.

 To train the model, we use an updated VisualPhishNet dataset~\cite{visualphishnet}.
 The original dataset has 9363 pages (screenshots) of 155 brands.
 Since the publication of the dataset, British Telecom (BT), one of the 155 brands, changed its logo.
 Hence, we updated the data for BT; we added 45 screenshots of legitimate webpages collected from the BT website, and 31 screenshots of phishing pages collected from PhishTank.
 We use the VisualPhishNet test dataset with 1400 pages containing 717 phishing pages that target the brands in the training dataset and 683 legitimate pages of brands not in the training dataset.
-As discussed in Section~\ref{sec:urlmodel}, we also created a test dataset with screenshots of 153 (out of the 203) cloud-based phishing URLs collected from PhishTank in March 2022.
+As discussed in Section~\ref{sec:urlmodel}, we also created a test dataset of screenshots of cloud-based phishing URLs collected from PhishTank during March-June 2022.